 From a luxury palace to a modest haveli, Rajasthan offers a plethora of great hotels to suit all tastes and budgets, though family rooms don’t tend to exist in this part of the world.
 If they do, you are limiting yourself in terms of choice, location and price.
-As a solution, almost all hotels are happy to place an extra roll-away bed in the room, or in some cases two beds depending on the size of the room, though any more than this and you’ll need two rooms.
-Interconnecting sets can be arranged, though where this is not possible (for example in tented accommodation) we’ll ensure you’re next-door neighbours.
+As a solution, almost all hotels are happy to place an extra roll-away bed in the room, or in some cases two beds depending on the size of the room, but any more than this and you’ll need two bedrooms.
+Interconnecting sets can be arranged; where this is not possible (for example in tented accommodation), we’ll ensure you’re next-door neighbours.

 Travelling on long drives with children:

 One of the arduous points of exploring Rajasthan is long road journeys.
-Drives between cities can often be as long as five or six hours.
+Rides between cities are often as long as five or six hours.
 This can be particularly difficult for children.
-We’d recommend spacing longer drives out, or breaking them up with a night or two off-the-beaten-track en-route (take a look at our Favourite Hideaways in Rural Rajasthan here, for your inspiration), and do pack diversions such as an iPad full of pre-downloaded films and music, a favourite toy, books and games.
+We recommend spacing longer drives out or breaking them up with a night or two off-the-beaten-track en-route (take a look at our Favourite Hideaways in Rural Rajasthan here, for your inspiration).
+And pack diversions such as a tablet full of pre-downloaded movies and music, a favourite toy, books and games.

 If you’d like to begin planning your family holiday to Rajasthan, please get in touch.
 We’d love to hear your ideas so far and help you bring those to life.
 With Indian Excursions, you can expect high-quality service and seamless arrangements, allowing you to forget about logistics and focus on the fantastic memories you’re making in India with your children.
 To get you started, a popular itinerary of ours for families is our Golden Triangle Tour, our Highlights of Rajasthan Tour, or our Classic Rajasthan Tour, though please remember these are merely a starting point and can be completely transformed to suit your tastes and requirements.